About Me

 My name is Eoin Woods and I have worked in software engineering of some sort for about 30 years.
 I’ve been lucky enough to work for a number of great companies during that time, including Endava, UBS, BGI (which is now part of BlackRock), Zuhlke, Intertrust, Sybase, LBMS (briefly) and Groupe Bull.

-Today I am an independent consultant.
-I use my 30 years of industrial experience, and deep links into software engineering research, to help my clients deal with evolving their legacy systems, make their software architecture investment effective, minimise the green house gas emissions from their software systems, and get genuine value from applying AI in the SDLC.
+I am an independent consultant.
+I use my 30 years of industrial experience and deep links into software engineering research, as a CTO advisor and consultant, to help my clients deal with difficult problems.
+Most of my work involves helping my clients to make their software architecture investment more effective, deal with evolving their legacy systems, minimise the green house gas emissions from their software systems, and maximise the effectiveness of their software engineering work.
 If you’d like to discuss hiring me to solve your software engineering problems please get in touch.

-Professionally, I am interested in a range of areas including software architecture, legacy systems modernisation, software sustainability (particularly software energy efficiency) and software security.
+Professionally, I am interested in a range of areas including software architecture, software security, legacy systems modernisation and software sustainability (particularly software energy efficiency).

 On the educational front, I have the usual collection of letters after my name, with BSc, MSc and PhD degrees in software engineering and the FBCS, MIET, CEng and CITP professional qualifications.
 I’m also a fellow of the International Association of Software Architects.

-Academically, I have been striving throughout my career to bring research, teaching and practice in computer science and software engineering closer together.
-As a result of this I have academic affiliations with Imperial College London, where I am an academic visitor, teaching in the Department of Computing, working with Dr Robert Chatley, the Director of Software Engineering Practice, and I am a visiting member of the Enterprise Computing Lab at the University of East London, under the direction of the centre director Professor Rabih Bashroush.
+I have strived throughout my career to bring research, teaching and practice in computer science and software engineering closer together.
+Honestly, I don’t think I have been that successful at bringing them together.
+However, as a result of my efforts, I have wonderful academic affiliations with Imperial College London, where I am an academic visitor, teaching in the Department of Computing, working with Dr Robert Chatley, the Director of Software Engineering Practice, and I am a visiting member of the Enterprise Computing Lab at the University of East London, under the direction of the centre director Professor Rabih Bashroush.

-I also maintain research links with a number of universities active in software architecture and sustainable software research, including Birmingham, Lancaster, The Open University and VU in Amsterdam.
-As a result of these relationships I occasionally act as an external examiner for PhD examinations and sometimes collaborate with their research groups.
-I am also a regular member of the programme committee for the two premier international software architecture conferences, the International Conference on Software Architecture (ICSA) and the European Conference on Software Architecture (ECSA).
+In addition, this work to bridge the research and practice divide means that I have been able to maintain research links with a number of universities active in software architecture and sustainable software research, including Birmingham, Lancaster, The Open University and VU in Amsterdam.
+From these relationships, I occasionally act as an external examiner for PhD examinations and sometimes collaborate with their research groups.
+I am also a regular member of the programme committee for the two premier international software architecture conferences, the International Conference on Software Architecture (ICSA) and the European Conference on Software Architecture (ECSA) and was co-chair of the Software Architecture in Practice track for the ICSA 2026 conference, with my applied research colleague Prof. Andrea Capiluppi, from the University of Groningen in the Netherlands.

-Away from work I am a father with a young person who is now at Cardiff University, perhaps predictably, studying computer science on the MSci course.
-I am also an active trumpet player, playing a range of styles including wind band, brass band and orchestra, and I like anything with an engine (or an electric motor) that moves quickly, particularly Alfa Romeo, Audi and Jaguar road cars and motor racing, including saloon car, Formula-E and Formula 1.
+Away from work I am a father with a young person who is now at Cardiff University, perhaps predictably, studying computer science on the MSci course and who seems to be heading for a career in cybersecurity.
+I am also an active trumpet player, playing in a varied range of groups including wind band, brass band, brass ensemble and orchestra, and I like anything with an engine (or an electric motor) that moves quickly, particularly Alfa Romeo, Audi and Jaguar road cars and motor racing, including saloon car, Formula-E and Formula 1.

-If you would like to contact me, use the details on the Contact page.
+If you would like to contact me, please use the details on the Contact page.
+I look forward to hearing from you.

 Content made available under Creative Commons Attribution-ShareAlike 4.0 license.